 JUMP TO

 This cream soup packs a lot of veggies, plus porcini mushrooms and my favorite source of healthy fats, avocado.
-It’s very easy to make, super tasty and can be served with different extras like nuts, olives and even with your favorite cheeses.
+It’s easy to make, tasty and nutritious, and can be paired with different extras like nuts, olives, or your favorite cheeses.

 Why make this cream soup?